Project

 For our purposes we can define the return value differently, though, if it's more convenient.
 E.g., returning -1 if truncation occurred, and otherwise the number of characters written (not including the null).

-#8 Updated by skyjake almost 15 years ago
+#8 Updated by skyjake over 15 years ago

 Here's the definition from the C99 (draft) for vsnprintf(): [n is the size of the output buffer]